Huomagift/Capstone/README.md

 # TaskMaster

-TaskMaster is a web-based task management application that allows users to efficiently create, view, update, delete, and filter tasks.
-Users can also search for tasks based on specific keywords.
-This application leverages MongoDB for data storage and implements secure user authentication using JWT, bcrypt, and Express Validator.
-Additionally, it includes protection against XSS and SQL injection attacks.
+**TaskMaster** is a web-based task management application designed to help users efficiently manage their tasks.
+The platform allows users to create, view, update, delete, and filter tasks with ease.
+A robust search feature enables finding tasks using specific keywords.
+The application uses **MongoDB** for secure and scalable data storage, with user authentication powered by **JWT** and **bcrypt**, ensuring strong security.
+Input validation is handled by **Express Validator**, while protection against **XSS** and **SQL injection** ensures data safety and system integrity.
+TaskMaster delivers a secure and seamless task management experience.

 ## Table of Contents
 - [Features](#features)